aksharpatel47/aksharpatel47.github.io/_posts/2016-02-13-playing-audio-swift2-avfoundation.md

 - Swift 2.1
 - Xcode 7.2

-To know more about the AVAudioPlayer, have a look at its documenation [here](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVAudioPlayerClassReference/).
+To know more about the AVAudioPlayer, have a look at its documentation [here](https://developer.apple.com/library/ios/documentation/AVFoundation/Reference/AVAudioPlayerClassReference/).